 We always advise that any animated explainer video script be done by professionals (such as explainer video production companies that offer that service), who can really understand the script process and its cinematic value.
 But, you can always try to write it on your own at first, if your budget isn’t big enough.

 Hungry for more?
-Learn all about marketing video scriptwriting inside our free eBook: “How To Write An Explainer Video Script (A Step-by-Step Guide)” or else visit our Explainer Video Academy to get our educational infographics, slides and the rest of our handy marketing eBooks.
+Learn all about marketing video scriptwriting inside our free eBook: “How To Write An Explainer Video Script (A Step-by-Step Guide)” where you are going to find a lot tips, best practices and all you need to make a great video script.